 Remote starting has become a popular option, especially in cold-weather climates where owners want their car interiors to warm up before they begin their chilly morning commutes.
 All it usually takes is one press of the key-fob button from inside the warm confines of their homes.
 But in this case, the fob and car have minds of their own.

 Because of the malfunction, the engine can turn itself on remotely at random.
-It won’t stop until the car runs out of gas or the battery in the key fob runs out of juice.
+It won’t stop until the car runs out of gas or the battery in the key fob runs out.

 The problem appears confined to only one kind of remote starting device, the Audiovox remote engine starter accessory that comes with automatic transmissions.
 The recall covers 2010 to 2013 Outbacks and Legacys, 2012 and 2013 Imprezas and 2013 XV Crosstreks.

-Until the cars are brought in to dealers under the recall, there’s one fast solution that owners can use: Switch to the keyless entry fobs integrated into the vehicle key that came with the new car.
-They are not affected.
+Until the cars are brought in to dealers under the recall, there’s one fast solution that owners can use.
+Switch to the key-less entry fobs integrated into the vehicle key that came with the new car.
+Key-less entry fobs are not affected by this problem.